Benjacho/benjacho/README.md

 Also, I participated as a speaker at Open Source Events.

-- 👨🏽‍🏫  I'm currently working on Square1 building amazing products with software.
+- 👨🏽‍🏫  I'm currently working on Square1 building amazing products with code.
 - 🌱  I'm currently involved in Full Stack development Laravel and Vue ecosystem.
 - 👨🏽‍💻  Working with **Laravel, Vue, Livewire, Nova, AWS.
 - 📫  Reach me on [Twitter](https://twitter.com/benjachods).